Zurnaz/Data_Parsing_Fun/Chandler_Population_Data/README.md

 Note: You will get duplicate errors if you used the CityPopulation table as is.
 I manually removed them.
 ## Extra info:
 The script handles escaping apostrophes but not SQL injection.
-It can be modified to interface directly to a database just make sure you consider SQL Injetion.
+It can be modified to interface directly to a database just make sure you consider SQL Injection.
 ## Licence
 This project is licensed under the terms of the MIT license.